 - FDI Inflow:

+Lew Kuan Yew, modern Singapore’s founder and longtime leader, passed away in 2014.
 Singapore is a nominally democratic state that has been ruled by the People’s Action Party (PAP) since independence in 1965.
-The PAP won 81 out of 87 seats in the legislature in the May 2011 elections, although its percentage of the vote (just over 60 percent) was the lowest in history.
-The opposition won another seat in 2013 during a special election.
+In the September 2015 election, the PAP won 83 of the 89 parliamentary seats and 69.9 percent of the vote.
 Certain civil liberties, such as freedom of assembly and freedom of speech, remain restricted, but the PAP has embraced economic liberalization and international trade.
 Singapore is one of the world’s most prosperous nations.
 Its economy is dominated by services, but the country is also a major manufacturer of electronics and chemicals.